 Motherly looked like a promising new revenge thriller with a pretty solid cast, from distributors The Horror Collective.
 The film is set up as a home invasion gone wrong.
 A mother and her 9-year-old daughter are set upon by a married couple who have come to settle a score.
 You can watch Motherly now on Demand and digitally.
 Its premiere was on November 16th, 2021.

-There is plenty to like about Motherly.
+There is plenty to like about this film.
 The story plays to the tune of a mother left to figure things out after her husband is put behind bars.
 When news of his suicide surfaces, Kate can’t bring herself to tell her daughter Beth.
 Instead, she looks for solace in the arms of the local detective who delivered the message.
 Craig David Wallace, the director, has done some excellent work previously.
 He helmed 8-episodes of the horror series Slasher in 2016.
 Nonetheless, Motherly is predictable.
 In addition, despite leaving the big reveal to the very end, it frames only a loose picture of how everything came about.

 The characters all mesh together cohesively and what I liked about the dynamic is thrown under the proverbial bus when the pieces finally get put together.
 I’m not going to spoil Motherly for anyone.
 I have included a sealed spoiler section after the rating explaining the ending of Motherly so my advice is to not read that if you haven’t watched this title yet.